ma867/WrittenHomework/homework_5.md

 Express.js is not a framework.
 It is a Node.js web application server framework

 ## ❓ What is the primary reason why Node/Express applications are so performant?
+It is very scallable because it can handle many jobs/processes at the same time.

 ## ❓ Is...const el = document.getElementById('my-list');a valid JavaScript statement in a Node app?
 Why or Why Not?
+You cannot because Node apps are used to handle internal data only.

 ## ❓ What is a CRUD?
 Term describing basic operations performed on a database or any data storage.
 It stands for Create, Read, Update, Delete.
 They are the four fundamental functions of persistent storage